What is Our Ministry?

 Community Ministers

-Ordained Community Ministers are ordained persons.
+Ordained Community Ministers are ordained clergy persons.
 Most are ordained in the Unitarian Universalist Tradition and most are in Ministerial Fellowship with the Unitarian Universalist Association.
-If they are in a formal relationship with a Unitarian Universalist congregation they are said to be “Affiliated."

-Persons who have have had their ministerial status recognized by the Ministerial Fellowship Committee of the Unitarian Universalist Association will be in Preliminary Fellowship or Final Fellowship.
-Members in Final Fellowship have completed all training and supervision requirements.
+Persons who have have had their ministerial status recognized by the Ministerial Fellowship Committee (MFC) of the Unitarian Universalist Association will be in Preliminary Fellowship or Final Fellowship.
+Members in Final Fellowship have completed all training and supervision requirements of the MFC.
 This level of membership is the most rigorous recognized by our organization.

 In almost all local contexts these members will use ministerial titles and forms of address as well as ministerial garb such as the clerical stole (a stole worn around the neck).
 They are considered the peer of any other Unitarian Universalist Clergy Person.